Suwmlee/encoding-guide/src/filtering/detinting.md

 The reason for this is likely that the software unnecessarily tries to convert between NTSC gamma (2.2) and PC gamma (2.5), as \\(\frac{2.2}{2.5}=0.88\\).

-To undo this, we every value just has to be raised to the power of 0.88, although TV range normalization has to be done:
+To undo this, every value just has to be raised to the power of 0.88, although TV range normalization has to be done:

 \\[
 v_\mathrm{new} = \left( \frac{v - min_\mathrm{in}}{max_\mathrm{in} - min_\mathrm{in}} \right) ^ {0.88} \times (max_\mathrm{out} - min_\mathrm{out}) + min_\mathrm{out}
 \\]

+For those curious on how the gamma bug source and source will differ: all values other than 16, 232, 233, 234, and 235 are different, with the largest and most common difference being 10, lasting from 63 until 125.
+As an equal number of values can be hit and the operation is usually performed in high bit depth, significant detail loss is unlikely.
+However, do note that, no matter the bit depth, this is a lossy process.

 </details>

 You can also use the `fixlvls` wrapper in `awsmfunc` to easily do this in 32-bit precision.